Kong/docs.konghq.com/app/enterprise/1.3-x/admin-api/vitals/vitals-prometheus-strategy.md

 ![Multi Node Example Data Flow](/assets/images/docs/ee/vitals-prometheus/read-write.png)

-In either case, the StatsD exporter process can be run either as a standalone process/container, or as a sidecar/adjacent process within a VM.
-Note that in high-traffic environments, data aggregation within the StatsD exporter process can cause significant CPU usage; in such cases it is recommended to run Kong and StatsD processes on separate hardware/VM/container environments to avoid saturating CPU usage.
+In either case, the StatsD exporter process can be run either as a standalone process/container or as a sidecar/adjacent process within a VM.
+Note that in high-traffic environments, data aggregation within the StatsD exporter process can cause significant CPU usage.
+In such cases, we recommend to run Kong and StatsD processes on separate hardware/VM/container environments to avoid saturating CPU usage.

 ## Setup Prometheus environment for Vitals